MrIdrisAbdulrahman/certified-aws-devops-professional/02-configuration-management-and-iac/ssm.md

 - Allows to start a secure shell on a VM (EC2 or on-premises)
 - **Does not use SSH access and bastion hosts**
-- Only works for EC2 for now
+- Only works for EC2 at present
-- Log actions done through secure shells to S3 and CloudWatch Logs
+- It logs actions performed using a secure shell to S3 and CloudWatch Logs
 - IAM permissions: access SSM + write to S3 + write to CloudWatch
 - CloudTrail can intercept StartSessions events
 - AWS Secure Shell compared to SSH: